Few-Shot Segmentation with Global and Local Contrastive Learning: Related Work

 \subsection{Contrastive learning}

-Currently, self-supervised contrastive learning methods~\cite{moco,Bootstrap} have been widely used in computer vision tasks to learn a feature extractor from unlabeled images as pre-training for other downstream tasks.
-The contrastive learning methods aim to pulling close the representations of different views of the same image and pushing away the representations of different images.
-SimCLR~\cite{simclr} proposes a simple framework for self-supervised learning by applying contrastive learning to representations of the same image with different data augmentation.
-MoCo~\cite{moco,mocov2} increases the negative memory bank size with a moving average network (momentum encoder).
-This paper also utilizes contrastive learning to learn a prior extractor from the unlabeled query images to benefit the few shot segmentation task.
+Self-supervised contrastive learning methods, such as MoCo~\cite{moco,mocov2} and Bootstrap~\cite{Bootstrap}, have gained popularity in computer vision for learning a feature extractor from unlabeled images as pre-training for downstream tasks.
+These methods aim to pull representations of different views of the same image closer together while pushing away representations of different images.
+SimCLR~\cite{simclr} proposes a straightforward framework for self-supervised learning by applying contrastive learning to representations of the same image with different data augmentations.
+MoCo~\cite{moco,mocov2} increases the negative memory bank size with a moving average network, known as a momentum encoder.
+RegionContrast~\cite{hu2021region} improves similarity between semantically similar pixels while maintaining discrimination.
+It leverages a memory bank and region centers for efficient feature storage, enabling region-level contrastive learning, which is more memory-efficient than pixel-level methods.
+IIC~\cite{iic} focuses on maximizing mutual information between class assignments in each pair, a method designed for unsupervised image classification and segmentation.
+Achanta~\cite{achanta2008salient} propose to identify salient regions in images by utilizing low-level features related to brightness (luminance) and color, while Krishna et al.~\cite{chaitanya2020contrastive} propose strategies to enhance semi-supervised segmentation of volumetric medical images, incorporating domain-specific and problem-specific cues.
+These strategies lead to improved performance, as demonstrated on three MRI datasets with limited annotations, surpassing other self-supervised and semi-supervised methods.
+DetCo~\cite{xie2021detco} introduces multi-level supervision for intermediate representations and employs contrastive learning between the entire image and local patches.
+This design ensures consistent and discriminative global and local representations across feature pyramid levels, benefiting both detection and classification.

+In this work, we leverage contrastive learning to train a prior extractor from the unlabeled query images to enhance few-shot segmentation.
+By using contrastive loss, our prior extractor can capture informative features from unlabeled query images to support query segmentation without relying solely on labeled support images.